TomSala/GeneticAlgorithm/README.md

 ## Wanna improve the model?
 Of course you can.
 Even typing random keys the code would be better.
 Even though my Github is almost empty I have many projects and no much time to dedicate to this one.
 However I’m going to write a machine learning algorithm to evaluate the fitness automatically.
 And so an iterator.
 It would be great to train 100 generations in a couple of minutes!

-Tommaso Sala, 2nd July 2019
+Tommaso M. Sala, 2nd July 2019